jerdog/devex-and-devops-success-revealHugo/content/_index.md

 ![alt text](/images/slides/ui-ux-qa.gif)

 {{% note %}}
 it is about every interaction a developer or ops practitioner has with systems, tools, and processes.

-I'm sure we could all think of a tool or service in which we had a positive experience, but probably have more in mind that you had a negative experience.
+And we've see an evolution in Developer Experience over the years.

-Here's an example of how Developer Experience has evolved a set of tools and practices:
+Here's an example of how Developer Experience has evolved a particular set of tools and practices:
 {{% /note %}}

 ---